tinofay/employeemanager/README.md

 * Requirements: JDK 11, Maven 3.6, MySQL Server for setting up database.

 #### Running the program
 To run the program: open terminal and navigate to the project directory.
-Execute the following commands:
+Execute the following maven commands:
 1. mvn clean
 2. mvn install
 3. mvn spring-boot:run